goharbor/community/proposals/new/Robot-Account-Expand.md

 ## Non Goal

-1. No support for configuring the prohibited permissions
+1. No support for configuring the banned permissions in the harbor v2.10.0
 2. No support for granting system configuration permission for a robot

 ## Personas and User Stories